 Let’s get started with an overview of my top picks before moving to the detailed reviews below.

 Best Electric Bike Lock Reviews

 For ultimate e-bike security, ABUS is the first place to look.
 For folks who own electric bikes in the $3000 and higher range, choosing the CityChain XPlus as your main lock is a wise decision.
-Those who own cheaper models and live outside of major cities or places where theft is less prevalent, it’s possible to get away with The Club Utility Lock.
+For those who own cheaper models and live outside of major cities or places where theft is less prevalent, it’s possible to get away with The Club Utility Lock.
 If you do choose that route, keep in mind, there’s always the option to use multiple locks or alternative security methods to keep thieves at bay.

 The following points are several of the factors to consider before making your final decision: